Denville Township, New Jersey

 Denville Township is a township in Morris County, in the northern portion of the U.S. state of New Jersey.
-It is a commuter town of New York City in the New York metropolitan area, located 35 mi west of Manhattan.
+It is a commuter town of New York City in the New York area, located 35 mi west of Manhattan.
 As of the 2020 United States census, the township's population was 17,107, its highest decennial count ever and an increase of 472 (+2.8%) from the 2010 census count of 16,635, which in turn had reflected an increase of 811 (+5.1%) from the 15,824 counted at the 2000 census.

 Located at the center of the county, Denville's access to major transportation routes has made it known as the Hub of Morris County.
 The township's location in Morris County has contributed to the growth of its "eclectic downtown", along with four membership lake communities developed a century ago as summer colonies.

-NJ Transit rail service is available at the Denville station, a large three-platform station serving both the Morristown and the Montclair-Boonton train lines, with service to Hoboken Terminal or to New York Penn Station in Midtown Manhattan via Midtown Direct.
+NJ Transit rail service is available at the Denville station, a large three-platform station serving both the Morristown and the Montclair-Boonton lines, with service to Hoboken Terminal or to New York Penn Station in New York City via Midtown Direct.

 Denville was formed as a township by an act of the New Jersey Legislature on April 14, 1913, from portions of Rockaway Township.